Gender Pay Gap Reporting Dashboard

 About gender pay gap reporting in the UK

 Since 2017, large employers in the UK have been legally required to annually report their organisation’s gender pay gap.
-However, due to the COVID-19 pandemic, enforcement for organisations who did not report was suspended in 2020, leading to a dramatic drop in submissions.
-Organisations use hourly earnings and factor in any bonus pay to calculate the mean and median gap between men and women working for them, and submit what they find to the Government Equalities Office (GEO) where the data is made publicly available.
+However, due to the COVID-19 pandemic, enforcement for organisations who did not report was suspended in March 2020, leading to a dramatic drop in submissions.
+Organisations use hourly earnings and factor in any bonus pay to calculate the mean and median gap between men and women working for them, and submit what they find to the GEO where the data is made publicly available.

 Take action to close your gender pay gap

-Employers can take several actions to foster more gender equal workplaces, especially when it comes to pay.
+Employers can take several actions to foster more gender equality in the workplace, especially when it comes to pay.

 - BITC members can download our Gender Pay Gap Toolkits or attend one of our Gender Pay Gap Reporting Workshops.